elewa-academy/Fundamentals/00-motivation-studying/README.md

 Gh-pages & Gitbook:
 * Categorize what you learn as you go, having a chapter for each main concept you encounter.
 Each chapter will contain a link to the notes from each day you encountered that topic.
 This will help you review & practice finding links across different topics as you learn to program.

+A Strong Suggestion:
+Try writing and editing your notes from command line instead of your text editor using [Nano](https://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/).
+The work-flow is very smooth and you'll be forcing yourself to practice using the command line on a daily basis.
+(Nano comes pre-installed on Linux & Macs).

 [TOP](#index)